Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Methods of data analysis

-To calculate the TFFs, we employ the theoretical method of lightcone sum rules (LCSR)s \cite{BBK89,Kho99,SY99} along the lines we followed in our previous works in \cite{BMS02,BMS03,BMS05lat,MS09,BMPS11,BMPS_QCD2011} (consult also \cite{ABOP10}).
-The key ingredients of this approach are the following: The leading-twist pion DA entering the LCSRs is determined in the framework of QCD sum rules with nonlocal condensates \cite{BMS01}.
-In a nutshell, we include QCD radiative corrections with next-to-leading-order (NLO) accuracy and twist-four contributions applying the calculational procedure discussed in detail in \cite{BMPS11}.
-On the other hand, the main next-to-next-to-leading-order (NNLO) term, proportional to $\beta_0$ \cite{MMP02}, is taken into account together with the twist-six correction \cite{ABOP10} by means of uncertainties.
-Note that the NLO, NNLO$_{\beta}$, and Twist-four contributions are all negative, supplying suppression, whereas the Twist-six term has a positive sign and is either very small if a Borel parameter of $M^2=1.5$~Gev$^2$ is used---as in \cite{ABOP10}---or it has for $M^2\lesssim 1$~GeV$^2$---as in \cite{BMPS11}---approximately the same size as the NNLO$_{\beta}$ radiative correction and cancels against it.
-Additional suppression results also from the evolution of the Gegenbauer coefficients in the parametrization of the pion DA, taken here into account at the NLO level (details in \cite{BMPS11}).
-The theoretical uncertainties entering this type of calculation are given in Table \ref{tab:ff-values-table-1} (last column).
-The first error refers to the variation of the shape of the pion DA within the framework of QCD sum rules with nonlocal condensates \cite{BMS01} and the uncertainty of the Twist-four coupling $\delta^2(1~{\rm GeV}^2)=0.19\pm 0.04$~GeV$^2$.
-The second error shows the algebraic sum of the NNLO$_{\beta}$ and the Twist-six terms, whereas the last negative error is explained next.
+The other key ingredients of our LCSR calculation in this work are the following: QCD radiative corrections with NLO accuracy and the twist-four contribution are explicitly included.
+The main NNLO term, proportional to $\beta_0$ \cite{MMP02}, is taken into account implicitly by means of uncertainties together with the twist-six term calculated in \cite{ABOP10}.
+Note that the NLO, NNLO$_{\beta}$, and twist-four contribution are all negative, supplying suppression, whereas the twist-six term has a positive sign and is either very small if a Borel parameter of $M^2=1.5$~Gev$^2$ is used---as in \cite{ABOP10}---or it has for $M^2$ varying in the interval $M^2\in[0.7;0.9]$~GeV$^2$---as in \cite{BMPS11,BMPS12}---approximately the same size as the NNLO$_{\beta}$ radiative correction and almost cancels against it.
+It is worth mentioning that the Borel parameter in our approach is not fixed to a particular value, but is allowed to vary with $Q^2$ according to the relation $M^2=M_\text{2-pt}^2/\va{x}(Q^2)$, i.e., becoming smaller with increasing $Q^2$.
+Here $M_\text{2-pt}^2$ is the two-point Borel parameter that is specified in the two-point QCD SR for the $\rho$-meson at the mean value $M_\text{2-pt}^2=0.7$~GeV$^2$, while $\va{x}(Q^2)$ is some average value of $x$ at fixed value of $Q^2$.
+We emphasize that our results are not particularly sensitive to this treatment of $M^2$.
+Indeed, the difference of the TFF results obtained with $M^2(Q^2)$ relative to those computed with a fixed $M^2$ value varies in the $Q^2$ range $[1\div 40]$~GeV$^2$ from $-2\%$ for $M^2=0.7$~GeV$^2$ to $+3\%$ to the maximum of $M^2=0.9$~GeV$^2$.
+Would we set $M^2=1.1$~GeV$^2$, a value well outside the interval mentioned above, the influence on the TFF in the relevant region of $Q^2$ between 10~GeV$^2$ and 40~GeV$^2$, in which our TFF predictions for the BMS ``bunch'' almost scale, would be not more than $4\%$.